BALTIC2HAND

 • develop improved or new second-hand-related business models and concepts

-Based on these findings the project will also develop educational materials for an open access digital platform.
+Based on these findings the project will also develop materials (see Project materials section)

 Duration 01.04.2023 - 31.03.2026